Completing Your Master’s Degree

 Graphics

 Computer-generated figures and graphs must meet the same standards as the rest of the thesis.
-Render original material with a permanent, non-water soluble, black ink (e.g. India ink, Koh-i-noor rapidograph drawing ink, etc.) Do not use pencil, ballpoint or felt tip in the final copy.
-Labels on photographs, charts, and other figures must be permanent.
-Headings, keys, and all other identifying information should be of the same quality of type as the text.
 If graphics, tables, or figures are horizontal, place the top of the printed page on the left side of the paper with the page number in the upper right hand corner.
+There are a number of ways to do this.
+For methods using Microsoft Word for Windows, see instructions and examples of rotating page numbers.

 Margins

-• Page numbers are placed in the upper right-hand corner 1 inch from both sides of the paper.
+• Page numbers must be in the upper right-hand corner at least a half inch from the top and one inch from the side of the page.

 Page headers